vosechu/vosechu.github.io/exercises/week3.md

   * What is a struct and why would I use it over a class?

 #### Stage 2 (application/analyzing)
-* Go back to your HQ9F class and add autorun tests to it.
+* Go back to your HQ9F class from week2 and add autorun tests to it.
 Verify that h, HQ9F._99, and HQ9F.new.f all work with a variety of inputs.
-Try to use assert_output instead of assert_equal like in my example.
+Try to use assert_output or capture_io.
-* If you can’t get assert_output working, what would you need to change to make assert_equal work?
-This is generally why `puts` is avoided in other Ruby programs in favor of Logger.info or something else.
 * Which cases did I miss in my testing?
 Write a test for some of those cases.

 #### Boss Fight (evaluation/creation)